-Librarians provide information assistance to individual students, faculty and staff, offer classes in library research skills, present orientation to classes, assist with the preparation of research assignments, prepare specialized bibliographies for course-specific research, maintain the Library website, and work with faculty to develop the Library's collection and provide curriculum support.
+Librarians provide information assistance to individual students, faculty and staff, offer classes in library research skills, present orientation to classes, assist with the preparation of research assignments, prepare specialized bibliographies for course-specific research.
+Librarians partner with the faculty to develop the library collection and provide curriculum support.
 Helping students develop lifelong learning skills is an integral part of the Library's mission.
-'Ask the Library website.
-Library technical services include wireless access, study areas, computer lab/classroom, printers, photocopiers, scanners, and other assistive technology.
-IPads are available for loan for specified courses from most ECPI libraries.
+'Ask the Library' reference assistance is available from the library website.
+Library technical services include wireless access, computer lab/classroom, printers, photocopiers, scanners, and the distribution of mobile technology.